The Advantages of Certification

 - Study at your own pace.

-- Tests are offered individually or 5 times a year in conjunction with national fire service conferences.
+- Tests are offered individually or multiple times a year in conjunction with national fire service conferences.

 - Determine which method of testing works best for you.